cbeauhilton/beauhilton.com/site/about.md

 to make things at least a little better for someone, but hopefully a lot better for everyone.
-Modern anthropology is inherently activist, far from crusty sepia-toned image of the staid researcher sitting just outside the village campfire furiously scribbling in a notebook, and so is modern medical research
+Modern anthropology is inherently activist, far from the crusty sepia-toned image of a staid researcher sitting just outside the village campfire furiously scribbling in a notebook, and so is modern medical research
 (we all read Tuskegee and are appalled and want to do better,